ole00/afterburner/README.md

   * Note that if you use your calibrated Afterburner board with a different Arduino (made by a different company or slightly different design), you may need to re-do the calibration.

+**When using on-board voltage booster:**

+Calibration steps are the same as for MT3608 module with these differences

+* **Calibration Step 2)** We can't turn the extra pot on the MT3608 module, but we can adjust the voltage by turning the R9 pot on the Afterburner PCB.
+It's OK to have the voltage a bit higher like 16.6V or so in this calibration step.

+* **Calibration Step 3)** Because of the feedback resistance difference compared to MT3608 module the calibration index for 9V will be around value 150.

+**GAL chip operations:**
 * With the GAL chip inserted and power button pressed (or in ON position) check the chip identification by running the following command:
   <pre>
   ./afterburner i -t [GAL_type]